Skip to content

 What Is a Mobile Hotspot and How Does Tethering Work?

 A mobile hotspot lets you share your phone's internet connection with other devices such as laptops, tablets and other phones.
-It is one of the most useful features on a modern smartphone, turning your mobile data into a portable WiFi network wherever you go.
+It is one of the most useful features on a modern smartphone — turning your mobile data into a portable WiFi network wherever you go.
+For businesses, it can be a lifeline when office broadband drops or staff are working remotely.

 What Is a Mobile Hotspot?